 Stellaris’ multiplayer isn’t to be overlooked either, transforming decent human beings into Machiavellian alien tyrants at the drop of a hat.

-30 years since it first graced the BBC Micro, the Elite series returns in the form of Elite: Dangerous.
-It’s been around for a while in alpha and beta forms, enough time to be written about thousands of times and played by countless pirates, bounty hunters, traders and explorers.
+30 years since it first graced the BBC Micro, the Elite series returns in the form of Elite Dangerous.
+It’s been around for a while in alpha and beta forms, enough time to be written about thousands of times and played by countless pirates, bounty hunters, traders, and explorers.
 So we already knew it was going to be a bit impressive.

 Kerbal Space Program

-The first order of doing anything in space is of course to get there.
-Unfortunately most games in this otherwise splendid list make the rather wild assumption that rocket science isn’t all that important and skip to the business of spreading violence, free market capitalism and all manner of other human diseases to all corners of various galaxies.
-Thankfully the space program to which the Kerbals fatefully apply is rather more grounded in reality, in the sense that the aim of the game is to avoid crashing into the stuff.
+The first order of doing anything in space is, of course, to get there.
+Unfortunately, most games in this otherwise splendid list make the rather wild assumption that rocket science isn’t all that important and skip to the business of spreading violence, free market capitalism, and all manner of other human diseases to all corners of various galaxies.
+Thankfully, the space program to which the Kerbals fatefully apply is rather more grounded in reality, in the sense that the aim of the game is to avoid crashing into the stuff.

-Kerbal Space Program is ostensibly about trial and error, first in building a vessel capable of getting its payload off the ground, which is relatively easy, second by actually getting the damn thing launched and steered into some kind of orbit.
+Kerbal Space Programis ostensibly about trial and error, first in building a vessel capable of getting its payload off the ground, which is relatively easy, second by actually getting the damn thing launched and steered into some kind of orbit.
 You soon realise that getting past the Karman Line is one thing, while delivering your payload safely to its destination another entirely.
 Thankfully, because your gurning passengers seem quite happy to be sacrificed for the greater good of the basic understanding of astrophysics, the trial and error is every bit as involved and entertaining as any fleeting success.

-And there’s plenty of successes to aim for: reaching the Mun (nee Moon), deploying a modular space station, and mining on distant planets are all attainable, albeit after a great deal of crushing but entertaining failure, made bearable thanks to a combination of hard science unpinning a soft and cute interior.
-As well as being a bloody good space game, KSP may well be the most entertaining community-enriched sandbox since Minecraft - massively helped along by Kerbal Space Program mods.
+As you’ll read in our Kerbal Space Program PC review, there’s plenty of successes to aim for: reaching the Mun (nee Moon), deploying a modular space station, and mining on distant planets are all attainable, albeit after a great deal of crushing but entertaining failure, made bearable thanks to a combination of hard science unpinning a soft and cute interior.
+As well as being a bloody good space game, KSP may well be the most entertaining community-enriched sandbox since Minecraft – massively helped along by Kerbal Space Program mods.

 There are a lot of pretty cockpits in VR, but Eve creators CCP did it best when they hired Mirror’s Edge producer Owen O’Brien to head up their scrappy space dogfighting sim.

-Like the parkour cult classic, Valkyrie is lent unparalleled first-person immersion through a hundred tiny touches in animation, art and sound design - from the way your ship tips forward as it accelerates out of the hangar, through the sight of your arms at the control panel, to the muffled roar of your thrusters.
+Like the parkour cult classic, Eve Valkyrie is lent unparalleled first-person immersion through a hundred tiny touches in animation, art, and sound design – from the way your ship tips forward as it accelerates out of the hangar, through the sight of your arms at the control panel, to the muffled roar of your thrusters.